soudeepd/soudeepd.github.io/pages/talk.md

 ### <a name="upcoming"></a>Upcoming talks

+- **Oct 2022**, Spatio-temporal clustering through a bayesian nonparametric approach: An application to the COVID-19 data from India.
+BNP13 - 13th International Conference on Bayesian Nonparametrics, Puerto Varas, Chile.

+- **Jul 2022**, Analyzing count data using a time series model with an exponentially decaying covariance structure.
+EURO 2022 Conference, Espoo, Finland.

+### <a name="previous"></a>Previous talks

+- **May 2022**, A goal based index to analyze the competitive balance of a football league.
+8th Western Football and Finance Conference (virtual), Reading, UK.

+- **May 2022**, Developing statistical methods in Health (Epidemiological) Data.
+SERB-AV Workshop on Data Science and its Applications in Health Technology.
+IIIT Dharwad, Hubli, India.

 - **Dec 2021**, A new classification method for multivariate time series data.
 14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), London, UK.

-### <a name="previous"></a>Previous talks

 - **Sep 2021**, Impact of global warming on rainfall: A Spatio-temporal study.
 RSS International conference 2021 (virtual), Manchester, UK.